Carl Edwards Jr.: Toronto Blue Jays

 On May 14, 2021, Edwards signed a minor league contract with the Toronto Blue Jays organization and was assigned to the Triple-A Buffalo Bisons.
 On May 30, Edwards was selected to the active roster.
 On June 17, he was placed on the 60-day injured list with a left oblique strain.
 He was released by the organization on August 29, 2021.

 Chicago White Sox

 On August 31, 2021, Edwards signed a minor league contract with the Chicago White Sox and was assigned to the Triple-A Charlotte Knights.
+In 10 appearances for Charlotte, he recorded a 2.00 ERA with 15 strikeouts and three saves over nine innings of work.
+Edwards elected free agency following the season on November 7.

 Washington Nationals

 On February 25, 2022, Edwards signed a minor league contract with the Washington Nationals.
 For the 2022 season, Edwards added a change-up to his arsenal.
 Dominant with the Triple-A Rochester Red Wings, Edwards earned a call-up to the majors, which happened on May 10.